ryanstraits/ryanstraits.github.io/_posts/2008-04-16-former-thoughts-on-a-latter-subject.md

 ---

-*Note: This was originally posted on a old blog of mine.
-Most of the references, links and jokes are probably dead.*
+######Note: This was originally posted on an old Squarespace blog of mine.
+Most of the references, links and jokes are probably dead.